In recent years, there has been a push to determine if video games could help those suffering from mild depression.

 Moreover, in participants whose depression was correlated with external or environmental influences, they reported increased urge for gaming.

-Researchers hope to use this data to further their knowledge on potential effective treatments for depression.
+Researchers hope to use this data to further their knowledge for future effective depressive-related treatments.